 - Map: This report item is helpful to visualize the data in a geographical context.

 - Matrix: Use this report item to display the data with both Row Groups and Column Groups.
 Please refer SSRS matrix Reports article to understand the steps involved in configuring the Matrix reports.

 - Line: As its name suggest this is just a line to divide the report fields.

 - List: This report item is similar to Table and Matrix but the free flow nature of the List Item allows you to add new report Items inside the List.
 Please refer Create a List Report in SSRS article to understand the steps involved in configuring the List.

-- Rectangle: This report item is used to combine one or more items inside it.
-Please refer How to Add rectangle to SSRS report article to understand the steps involved in adding rectangle to the Report.
+- Rectangle: This report item combines one or more items inside it.
+Please refer How to Add a rectangle to SSRS report article to understand the steps involved in adding a rectangle to the Report.

-- Spark Line: Similar to the Data bars, this report item is used inside the Matrix, or a Table.
+- Spark Line: Similar to the Data bars, this report item is very useful inside the Matrix or a Table.
 It is very helpful to visualize the trends inside a Tablix.
 Please refer Sparkline in SSRS for further reference.

 - Subreports: This report item is very useful to add related reports to the existing report.
 In our previous article, we already explained the concept in-detail so, please refer SSRS Subreports article to understand the same.

 - Table: This is the basic report item to display the data in two-dimensional table format.
 Please refer SSRS Table Report article to understand the steps involved in creating, and configuring the Table reports.